mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 So we return to choice vs feedback.

+**Learner frustration if they are not able to choose what feature they add to the game next:**

+- Challenge of personal expression.
+3d bee design of one participant which happened when there was no framework.
+Present a wide range of different kinds of design patterns that learners can add to their game in the order they choose (with some exceptions).

+ This facilitates engagement and motivation.

 <!-- While still driven by participant interests, it took a more structured approach.
 The resources included small scale starting challenges as A5 hand-outs, step-by-step tutorials as print outs, and code examples as online projects illustrating key additions to the game. -->

 <!-- I have brought the workshops resources together a book published on the FLOSS Manuals documentation platform (Chesterman, 2019) and an online project-hub linking to all resources (Chesterman and Potts, 2019). -->